dspak/dspak.github.io/cv/index.md

 ***

 ## TEACHING EXPERIENCE
-Instructor, Rainforest Expedition and Laboratory Course	01/2014-09/2014 Yale University, New Haven, CT
+* Instructor, Rainforest Expedition and Laboratory Course	01/2014-09/2014

+Yale University, New Haven, CT

-Rated one “America’s 10 Hottest Classes” in 2009 by thedailybeast Lecturered and developed course materials for a semester-long course with mandatory field work and summer research components
+Rated one “America’s 10 Hottest Classes” in 2009 by thedailybeast.com Lecturered and developed course materials for a semester-long course with mandatory field work and summer research components

-Teaching Assistant, Rainforest Expedition and Laboratory Course	2008-11 Yale University, New Haven, CT
+* Teaching Assistant, Rainforest Expedition and Laboratory Course	2008-11

+Yale University, New Haven, CT

 Lectured on Phylogenetics and tree building

 Led discussions of primary literature

 Helped design course direction and materials

 Received Yale's Excellence in Teaching Award

 ***